uditbangar17/32-bit-Pipelined-RISC-ALU-Architecture/waveforms/README.md

 - MEM/WB pipeline register outputs

 Observation:
-The correct result is selected and written back to the register file at the WB stage, confirming end-to-end pipeline correctness.
+The correct result is selected and written back to the destination register at the WB stage, confirming end-to-end pipeline correctness.

 ---